5–10 Years from Retirement? Get Ahead With These 15 Tips!

 It is time to start dreaming!

-And, think carefully about where you will live in retirement.
+Think carefully about where you will live in retirement.
 This is the one time in your life when you are not tethered by your connections and a job and you can choose a place to live that completely suits your temperament and interests.

-12. Set Goals, Make a Plan: Don’t Let it Just Happen to You!
+15. Actively Plan: Don’t Let it Just Happen to You!

-Retirement is no different and as a pre retiree now is your chance to do the things you need to do for a secure future.
+Retirement is no different, and as a pre-retiree, now is your chance to do the things you need to do for a secure future.
 Use the deadline as motivation.